-The following examples illustrate a bad and a good implementation of filling the search term fields in the backend of Amazon Seller Central.
+The following examples illustrate a bad and a good implementation of filling the Amazon search term fields in Seller Central backend.
 The aim is to achieve optimal keyword coverage for a night cream.

 Bad Implementation of Search Terms

-In the first example, search terms were not used optimally, because:
+In the first example, Amazon search terms were not used optimally, because:

 - Platinum keywords were used although these will be ignored (it won’t hurt you to fill them out but it won’t help you either)